Culture of Cuba: Birth control/abortion

 Cuba is somewhat pro-choice despite the historically strong Catholic influence on moral culture in the nation.
-When Cuba moved away from the Catholic Church, abortion was legalized and negative social and religious consequences for women faded.
+When Cuba moved away from the Catholic Church, abortion was legalized, and negative social and religious consequences for women faded.
 The Church has little to no impact on the way women think about abortion.
-The use of contraceptives, birth control, and abortions seem to keep family sizes somewhat small and "modern" in comparison to other Latin American countries.
+The use of contraceptives, birth control, and abortions seems to keep family sizes somewhat small and "modern" in comparison to other Latin American countries.

 One-parent families

 "The state does not give any special aid to one parent families; however, it gives special needs to the children of single parent families.
 The Cuban government supports women being economically independent, though, dislikes the results of higher divorce rates, more underage impregnated teens, and female-headed households.".
 With the Family Code of 1975, which aimed at strengthening the standard (two-parent nuclear family), was not the case.
 Remarriage and re-coupling was common, so divorce rates reflected a minority of Cuba's population as divorce.
 "As of 1992, couples under the ages of 20 were likely to get divorced," as were couples in urban areas.
 It is estimated that around "200,000 single parents are present in Cuba."
 As a matter of fact, observations in the Cuban community in "1992 shows that 15-20% of households with children are headed by women alone."